 A.J.
-Mahari is an Author, Life & Mental Health Coach, Trauma Recovery Coach and Counsellor.
-A.J. also is a Life Story Coach – a methodology that helps clients reframe life narratives and rewire their brains.
+Mahari is a Counselor, an Author, Trauma Recovery Coach a Ex of BPD NPD and Codependency Recovery Coach, A.J. also is a Life Story Coach – a methodology that helps clients re-frame life narratives and rewire their brains.
 A.J.
-Mahari, specializes in helping Narcissistic Abuse Survivors whether the abuser was someone with Borderline Personality Disorder, Narcissistic Personality Disorder, Anti-Social Personality Disorder or any co-morbid combination of Cluster B.
+Mahari, specializes in helping Narcissistic Abuse Survivors whether the abuser was someone with Borderline Personality Disorder, Narcissistic Personality Disorder, Anti-Social Personality Disorder or any co-morbid combination of Cluster B. A.J.
+Mahari also helps those with Codependency or Complex Post Traumatic Stress Disorder (CPTSD) in recovery.

 A.J. also helps people with personal growth and development and other everyday types of issues that people, from time to time benefit by talking about, setting goals, career, life, relationships and changes wanted and needed in people’s lives.